zdelv/iot-dash/README.md

 Both 6 and 7 are not implemented in this codebase as of right now (the front-end and UI).
 Maybe later, if time allows.

+## Limitations

+Some aspects of this design may seem limited or unscalable.
+Examples may be the linear structure without an event streamer like Kafka, or how the sensors have no metadata in their postings, or the fairly simple database schema.
+In some ways, all of this is on purpose.
+The goal of this project is to explore the design aspects of a platform of this scope and to design what I can now.
+It is not to build a fully feature-rich platform that will be a drop in for any usecase.

+I plan on using this someday for IoT sensors around my home.
+I'm hoping to build the "bones" of everything and fill in what I can now.
+Later, when I have a full use for this project, I can go through and fill in the remainder, which is hopefully a small amount, assuming I do a decent job now of planning for the future.

 ## TODO

+- [ ] Build out testing on each component.
 - [ ] Cleanup fake passwords and correctly use secrets.
 (There aren't any actual secrets in the codebase, but there are placeholder "passwords")
 - [ ] Modify the sensor payload to take in a raw f32 instead of a encoded Rust struct.
 - [ ] Potentially add metadata to the sensor payload.
 Not sure exactly what would be useful, but maybe.